-Psychosis can be due to primary psychiatric disorders or can be secondary to substance use or specific medical etiologies.
+Psychosis can be due to primary ('non-organic') psychiatric disorders or can be secondary to substance use or specific medical ('organic') etiologies.
 Primary psychotic disorders include schizophrenia, delusional disorder, schizoaffective disorder, schizophreniform disorder, and brief psychotic disorder.
 A psychotic syndrome may also accompany other psychiatric conditions such as major depressive disorder and bipolar disorder.
 Patients with psychosis associated with psychiatric disorders present with a combination of hallucinations (mostly auditory), delusions, and disorganized thought process, but are usually oriented and have minimal overt cognitive deficits.
 With the exception of acute agitation, patients with psychosis (who are otherwise healthy) tend to have normal vital signs.
 Patients with psychosis secondary to drug use or medical causes often present with altered vital signs, visual hallucinations, and severe cognitive impairment, including confusion or disorientation.

 The medical history should include a review of head injury, seizures, cerebrovascular disease, sexually transmitted infections, and new or worsening headaches.
-Collateral history from relatives is recommended to chart the onset and course of psychosis.
+Collateral history from relatives is recommended to chart the onset and course of the psychosis.

 - Schizoaffective disorder

 - Delusional symptoms in partner of individual with delusional disorder (folie a deux)

 - Organophosphate toxicity